UniversalTze/OpenJudge/README.md

 ## Summary
 This project utilises a microservice architecture and was deployed on AWS.
 More information on this project about tradeoff, testing, design etc can be found [here](./report/report.md).
 To run this service in its intended environment, copy the [.envfile](./.env.example) into a .env file and fill in the necessary information/keys required (**# put ....**).
 Github actions for this repo has been turned off it was disabled during the development of our project.
-An alternative to this was **Task**, which was what was used for our CI/CD pipeline. **Terraform** was also used to manage our infrastructure when deploying to AWS.
+An alternative to this was **TaskFile**, which was what was used for our CI/CD pipeline. **Terraform** was also used to manage our infrastructure when deploying to AWS.